oap-project/sql-ds-cache/docs/HCFS-User-Guide.md

 Add the following configuration to `$SPARK_HOME/conf/spark-defaults.conf`.

 ```
-spark hadoop.fs.cachedFs.blockLocation.policy  default or cache_over_hdfs or hdfs_only
+spark.hadoop.fs.cachedFs.blockLocation.policy  default or cache_over_hdfs or hdfs_only
 ```

 ## Configuration for HCFS cache path patten